7 Awesome Songs in Alternate Tuning

 The term guitar tunings may refer to pitch sets other than standard tuning, also called nonstandard, alternative, or alternate.

-Some tunings are used for particular songs, and might be referred to by the song’s title.
+Some tunings are used for particular songs, and are named by the song’s title.
 There are hundreds of such tunings, often minor variants of established tunings.
 Communities of guitarists who share a musical tradition often use the same or similar tunings.

 “Black Hole Sun”